Labor Market Intelligence

 Both the Coastal Bend region and the Corpus Christi Metropolitan Statistical Area (MSA) displayed growth in diverse industries, weekly wages, and year-over-year employment statistics.

 *Advertised jobs are spidered daily in real-time.
-Real-time advertised jobs are collected from employer corporate sites, hospitals, non-profits, local and federal government
+Real-time advertised jobs are collected from employer corporate sites, hospitals, non-profits, local and federal government.

 Labor Market Information Definitions